mnikander/cpp_algorithm/README.md

 # cpp_algorithm
-A loose collection of algorithms inspired by C++ Ranges, Thrust, APL/BQN, Lisp, and others.
+A loose collection of algorithms inspired by C++ Ranges, Thrust, APL/BQN, Haskell, Lisp, and others.

 ## Getting started
 1. Clone the repo